David Godfrey Dermatology

 Itchy, bald and sore cats

-There are also three ways in which cats show these problems, -
+There are three common ways in which cats show itch problems, -

 There is now a set way to diagnose atopic dermatitis using the criteria shown below and I follow this method.
 If a cat has at least six of these features then atopic dermatitis is a possibility BUT other causes of itch will also cause these problems, especially fleas and so it is vital to make sure that other conditions are not present.